syyunn/import-penetration-and-protection/README.md

 - I is for organized sector
 - e is for import elasticity
 - t is for protection
+- X/M Inverse penetraion ratio where X is export and M is import

 ## Questions
 - Literature above cited is fairly outdated.. any recent re-visit about this subject?